adavis46/blog/_posts/2016-12-09-my-first-post.md

 ---
 layout:     post
-title:      This is my first post.
+title:      Hello work!
 date:       2016-12-09 13:41:00
-summary:    This is an empty post try out the Jekyll platform.
+summary:    This is the first post on my new blog/personal website.
 categories: new, design, andrew
 ---

-This is an empty post!
+This is the first post on my new blog/personal website.
+Pardon the dust.